 Claim to Fame: People

 GUTHRIE descendants can be found in the history books and modern day life.
-Rebels, Preachers, Race Car Drivers, Pioneers, Statesmen, Counterfeiters, Inventors, Singers, Pulitzer Prize Winners, and TV personalities all have interesting stories, but are your GUTHRIE ancestors part of their history, too?
+Rebels, Preachers, Race Car Drivers, Pioneers, Statesmen, Counterfeiters, Inventors, Singers, Pulitzer Prize Winners, and TV personalities all have interesting stories.
+Are your GUTHRIE ancestors part of their history, too?